James-o-brien/MScDissertation/README.md

 We also include an example at the end of this file which shows how we conducted the 5-fold cross-validation.
 This example requires using BDX_new to obtain the UnscaledVals for the given Omega parameterisation first, before being able to run the 5-fold cross-validation.

-##### ModelChanges.R

-This file is included for completeness and only contains minor changes from functions already present in ODDRIN.
-It is important to include as it shows the calculation of the objective function (i.e. the distance for the ABC-SMC algorithm).

-##### RunAlgo.R

-Much the same as above; this file is included for completeness and contains only minor modifications to some functions which were already present in ODDRIN.
-Running only this file as well as those above allows the running of the ABC-SMC algorithm.

 ##### DataViz.R

 This file contains much of the code that was used to produce the plots throughout the dissertation.